hsaghir/hsaghir.github.io/src/pages/looplet-demo-notes.md

 Candidate evals unchanged: YES
 ```

-This demonstrates the cartridge boundary and the edit-run-accept protocol.
+This demonstrates the cartridge boundary and the copy-edit-run-keep loop.
 It does not demonstrate that a live model can discover the repair or that
 autonomous improvement works in general.
 To run a provider-backed builder,
 set `OPENAI_BASE_URL` and `OPENAI_MODEL` (or `OPENAI_API_KEY`) and add
 `--mode live`.
 The evaluator still runs in the same process, so this is not
 a hostile-code sandbox or a production promotion system.

-### Live hill climb through a Responses proxy
+### Live hill climb: the model improves the cartridge

 On September 21, 2026, I ran the builder against a live `gpt-5.6-sol` model
 through an OpenAI-compatible Copilot LM Proxy.
 The proxy's Responses API was